enweazudaniel/enweazudaniel.github.io/index.md

 ## Education

-I have a Bachelor's degree in Computer Science from Sharda University and a Master's degree in Computer Science from Anchor University.
+I have a Bachelor's degree in Computer Science from Anchor University.
 During my studies, I gained a strong foundation in computer science concepts and principles, and learned how to apply them to solve real-world problems.

 ## Work Experience